SPOILERS for the Mummy's Mask Adventure Path ahead.

 At the Grand Mausoleum, they told the chroniclers what they had experienced thus far in the tomb in exchange for healing.
 Afterward they returned to the Tooth and Hookah to rest.
 They heard rumors that two of the other adventuring bands hadn’t returned from the Necropolis, but no one knew which groups.
 They also learned that the Dog Soldiers had lost two of their dogs to a gelatinous cube, and heard a heroic tale from Falto of the Crypt Keepers that both Azzaria and Sula suspected was untrue.

 In addition to resting, the group also decided they needed some additional supplies to continue their investigation.
-They traded the two vials of alchemist fire they had found on the corpse of the tomb robber for a scroll of cure light wounds.
+They traded the two vials of alchemist fire they had found on the corpse of the tomb robber for a scroll containing a minor curative spell.
 They also purchased another length of rope so they could make a harness to lower Nyema down the shaft and have her accompany them when they returned to the tomb.

 The next morning the Ruby Scarabs returned to the tomb of Akhan-tepi.
 They found that nothing appeared to have been disturbed in their absence.
 They lowered Nyema down the shaft with Sula accompanying her on a second rope.
 On the way through the first chambers, they picked up their collapsible plank which had been left over a trapped floor tile and replaced it with a door that they had removed.
 They then returned to the mirror room and opened a door decorated with gilded scarabs which they had seen the previous day.